aimeos/aimeos-docs/src/frontend/html/implement-components.md

 When caching comes into play, the first thing you have to think about is: What does your output depend on?
 Usually, two external sources can influence what content needs to be generated: The request parameters and the configuration settings.
 Both has to be part of the cache key.

 In an Aimeos component, it's not difficult to encode both sources into the cache key.
-All parameters are prefixed depending on their source, e.g. parameters that are used for the catalog filter start with a "f", all catalog list parameters with a "l" and the parameters for the catalog detail page with a "d".
+All parameters are prefixed depending on their source, e.g. parameters that are used for the catalog filter start with an "f", all catalog list parameters with a "l" and the parameters for the catalog detail page with a "d".

 You only need to specify the prefixes of the parameters your component listens to.
 The configuration settings are build hierarchically, so the prefix that is shared by all subclients of your component is required.
 The rest is simply calling the `getCached()` and `setCached()` method from the parent class.